 This section gives core principles for reprocessing of reusable medical devices (RMDs - instruments and equipment) in any healthcare setting.
 Unless exempt, reusable medical devices must be 'included' onto the Australian Register of Therapeutic Goods (ARTG) before they may be supplied in or exported from Australia.
 Healthcare facilities should develop local policies and procedures relevant to their setting and may also need to consult relevant Australian Standards and discipline-specific guidelines for further advice on reprocessing requirements.
-Further information is contained in Standard AS/NZS 4815: 2006 which is relevant to office-based healthcare facilities, Standard AS/NZS 4187: 2014 which is relevant to larger healthcare facilities, or equivalent international standards e.g. International Organization for Standardization (ISO) or European Standard (EN).
+Further information is contained in Standard AS 5369:2023 Reprocessing of reusable medical devices and other devices in health and non-health related facilities, or equivalent international standards e.g. International Organisation for Standardisation (ISO) or European Standard (EN).